iotaledger/identity.rs/documentation/docs/getting-started/verifiable_credentials/overview.md

 At a high level, the creation and verification of a VC on IOTA works as follows:

-The first step is to create a verifiable credential which requires the subject (Alice) and issuer (the government) to have DIDs published to the tangle, and a set of statements being asserted (that Alice has a passport).
-The issuer then publishes a credential to the Tangle which contains the `credentialSubject` (Alice's DID in our example), the set of statements, and a proof that can be used to assert the authenticity of the credentials by verifiers.
+The first step is to create a verifiable credential which requires the subject (Alice) and issuer (the government) to have DIDs published to the Tangle, and a set of statements being asserted (that Alice has a passport).
+The issuer signs the credential with their private key and publishes the public key to the Tangle.
+In the future, a proof can be used to assert the authenticity of the credentials by verifiers using the issuer's public key.

-After the credential is published to the tangle, validation is performed by looking up the credential on the tangle, the holder proving ownership of their DID to the verifier (evidence), and validating that the credential has indeed been signed by the issuing party.
+After the credential is published to the tangle, Validation is performed by looking up the issuer's key on the Tangle, the holder proving ownership of their DID to the verifier (evidence), and validating that the credential has indeed been signed by the issuing party.

 The remaining chapters in this section explore creation, verification, and revocation of VCs in more detail.